Pope Pius XII and the Holocaust: Communication from Father Scavizzi

-Attempted kidnapping
+Allegation of a kidnapping plot

 In 1943, plans were allegedly formulated by Hitler to occupy the Vatican and arrest Pius and the cardinals of the Roman Curia.
-According to Rev. Peter Gumpel, a historian in charge of Pius' canonization process, the Pope told leading bishops that should he be arrested by Nazi forces, his resignation would take immediate effect and that the Holy See would move to another country, specifically Portugal, where the College of Cardinals would elect a new pope.
-Some historians argue that the reason Hitler wanted to capture the Pope was because he was concerned Pius would continue speaking against the way the Nazis treated the Jews.
-However, the plan was never brought to fruition, and was reportedly foiled by Nazi general Karl Wolff.
+According to Peter Gumpel, the historian in charge of Pius' canonization process, the Pope told leading bishops that should he be arrested by Nazi forces, his resignation would take immediate effect and that the Holy See would move to another country, specifically Portugal, where the College of Cardinals would elect a new pope.
+Some historians argue that Hitler wanted to capture the Pope because he was concerned Pius would continue speaking against the way the Nazis treated the Jews, and that the plan was never brought to fruition because it was foiled by Nazi general Karl Wolff.
 Both British historian Owen Chadwick and Jesuit ADSS editor Robert A. Graham dismissed the existence of a plot as a creation of the Political Warfare Executive.
-However, subsequent to those accounts, Dan Kurzman in 2007 published a work which he maintains establishes the plot as fact.
+Subsequent to those accounts, Dan Kurzman in 2007 published a work which he maintained established the plot as fact.
+Reviews of Kurzman's book ranged from accepting of his basic thesis to skeptical.
+Saint Mary's College professor of politics David Alvarez wrote in The Catholic Historical Review,The author’s footnotes are useless (often a single, vague footnote will cover several pages of text), but it seems that he relies primarily upon the postwar recollections of individuals, including the now-deceased Wolff, who claimed to have been involved in the events.
+Not surprisingly, the witnesses portray themselves as good guys.
+All, particularly the Germans, seem to have been anti-Nazi and secretly working to confound Hitler’s plans even if they had to hide their political opposition beneath SS uniforms.
+The testimony of some of these witnesses is, to put it mildly, suspect.
+Wolff, whose recollections form the basis for the story, is especially untrustworthy since even the author acknowledges that the SS officer was an amoral opportunist who, after the war, consistently twisted the truth of his wartime career in order to avoid conviction as a war criminal.
+The reader might wonder if Wolff manipulated the story of an alleged plot against the pope to further his postwar political rehabilitation.
+Suspect testimony might have been buttressed by documentary evidence, but the author (accepting Wolff’s assertions) assures us that the plot was so secret that no records were kept.
+In fact, there are two documentary sources relevant to a kidnapping operation, a diary entry by Joseph Goebbels after Mussolini’s arrest in July 1943 and a directive circulated by Martin Bormann to Nazi Party Gauleiters in November 1943, both of which undermine the claim of a plot.